BMClab/BMC/courses/modsim2026/python0.md

 ### Option 4 — fully browser-based (zero install, WASM)

-If even pip is locked down by the corporate proxy, use the in-browser version at the marimo playground: [https://marimo.new/](https://marimo.new/) — it runs via Pyodide/WebAssembly with nothing installed locally.
+If even pip is locked down by the corporate proxy, use the in-browser version at the marimo playground: [marimo.new](https://marimo.new/) — it runs via Pyodide/WebAssembly with nothing installed locally.
 Good fallback when network egress to PyPI is also blocked.

+Related links if useful:

+- [marimo.app](https://marimo.app/) — same engine, but lets you save and generate shareable permalinks.
+- [molab.marimo.io](https://molab.marimo.io/) — free cloud-hosted version backed by a real server (better for heavier ML/AI work that Pyodide can't handle).

 Common gotchas on locked-down corporate machines: